 Unfamiliar with the discipline of pastoral clinical mental health counseling?
 Let's define it and then dive into Neumann University's own program — a unique graduate program for mission-minded, future mental health professionals.

-So, what is pastoral clinical mental health counseling?
+What is pastoral clinical mental health counseling?

 Does pastoral clinical mental health counseling differ from traditional clinical mental health counseling?